When to visit

 - $$$$ Fine dining

 Bacchus Books and Café offers an eclectic selection of new and used literature.
 Amidst the books upstairs is a tiny but delicious cafe with excellent coffee, fresh baking and daily specials.
 A great spot for breakfast or a simple healthy lunch, with a wide and original selection of bagels and homemade soups.
-Open Monday-Saturday from 9 a.m. to 5:30 p.m. and Sunday from 10 a.m. to 5:30 p.m.
+Open daily from 9 a.m. to 5:30 p.m.

 Visit Canada's highest restaurant at 7,700 feet above sea level for an exquisite mountaintop dining experience.
 With its panoramic views and world class menu, it will be a meal to remember.
 Reservations are strongly recommended.
-Take the Golden Eagle Express gondola up the mountain for lunch, served from 11:30 a.m. to 2:00 p.m. from late May to late June and 11:30 a.m. to 4 p.m. from late June to late September.
+Take the Golden Eagle Express gondola up the mountain for lunch, served daily from 11 a.m. to 3:30 p.m.
 Also serves dinner Friday-Saturday from 5 p.m.
+Reservations recommended.

 - Very Favourable